I was talking to him over the phone.

 Remember to listen to English as much as you could.

 No!
-Reading English Newspapers Cannot Improve Your Spoken English
+Reading English Newspapers Will Not Improve Your Spoken English

-I don’t know who started this but reading English newspapers hoping to improve spoken English is the dumbest thing you can do.
+I don’t know who started this but reading English newspapers hoping to improve verbal English is the dumbest thing you can do.
 And yet the first advice you get from people is “Oh!
-Do you want to improve spoken English?
+Do you want to improve your English speaking skills?
 Just start reading English newspapers.”

 I am not saying English newspapers are not good.
 They are.
 But the kind of English they use is ‘bookish’ and ‘unconversational.’
-It’s not spoken English.
-It’s written English.
+It’s Written English.

 And mind you, we don’t speak the way we write.
 Do we?

 Do you talk to your friend like, “Good morning, it gives me immense pleasure to invite you to dinner.”

 Or do you speak like this, “Hey, why don’t you come over to my place tonight?
 Let’s eat together.”
 Noticed the difference?
 That is the difference between day to day conversational English and written English.

 Reading English newspapers is an excellent idea to improve your written English, but it will not work with spoken English.

 Many students read English newspapers daily.
 Hell, they also mark the problematic words to look up the meanings in dictionaries.
 They have been doing it for years now, but still, their English skills are not improving and never will.
 Because they are trying to develop speaking skills by ‘reading.’
 It’s utter nonsense.
 Don’t fall for that.